 your tests to the relevant location for the host you plan to test:

 molecule/testinfra/staging/app/ ├── apache │ ├── test_apache_journalist_interface.py │ ├── test_apache_service.py │ ├── test_apache_source_interface.py │ └── test_apache_system_config.py ├── test_apparmor.py ├── test_appenv.py ├── test_network.py └── test_ossec.py

 In the example above, to add a new test for the

 add a new file to the

-The config tests are mostly broken up according to machines in the Vagrantfile:
+With some exceptions, the config tests are broken up according to platform definitions in the Molecule configuration:

 Ideally the config tests would be broken up according to roles, mirroring the Ansible configuration.
 Prior to the reorganization of the Ansible layout, the tests are rather tightly coupled to hosts.
 The layout of config tests is therefore subject to change.

 The config tests currently emphasize testing implementation rather than functionality.
-This is a temporary measure to increase the current testing baseline for validating the Ansible provisioning flow, to aid in migrating to a current version of Ansible (v2+).
-After the Ansible version is current, the config tests can be improved to validate behavior, such as confirming ports are blocked via external network calls, rather than simply checking that the iptables rules are formatted as expected.
+This was a temporary measure to increase the testing baseline for validating the Ansible provisioning flow, which aided in migrating to a current version of Ansible (v2+).
+Now that the Ansible version is current, the config tests can be improved to validate behavior, such as confirming ports are blocked via external network calls, rather than simply checking that the iptables rules are formatted as expected.